openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/apb_i2cs.rst

    - ST_WTSTOP:
       - The slave enters this state if there are no more transactions or if the transfer is to be stopped.

+**Note**: The master can stop the communication at any point during any of the above states by sending a stop condition.
+Whenever a stop condition is received the I2C slave goes into IDLE state.

 System Architecture
 -------------------